PranjalAgarwal04/amazon-ml/README.md

 ## Task

-You are required to build a machine learning model that can predict product length from catalog metadata.
+- [ ] build a machine learning model that can predict product length from catalog metadata.

 ## Dataset description